jeffkliu/ERA_Wiki/faq/Frequently-Asked-Questions.md

 	- A: The values will always be slightly different, but if there is a large difference, it is likely you have just started mining.
 Your hashrate is calculated over time, and so it will slowly go up to the correct level.

 - **Q: I've been mining, but the balance in my wallet hasn't gone up?**
 	- A: To save money on fees, the pools send payouts in chunks.
-Check your pool website for your pending balance.
+Check your pool website for your pending balance.\

 ## Other
-- **Q: What is the max coin supply for this coin?**
-	-